-IT’S ACCESSIBLE – provide Information Technology (IT) Training for people with a disability
+IT’S ACCESSIBLE – Provide Information Technology (IT) Training for people physically impaired.

-was established as a Charitable Trust in 2013.
-With our technological access and knowledge, we have the desire to be at the forefront of providing education to people with Spinal Cord Injury/Impairment (SCI) who cannot access usual tertiary providers.
+ITS ACCESSIBLE Established as a Charitable Trust in 2013 with our technological access and knowledge, we have a desire to be at the forefront of providing education to people with Spinal Cord Injury/Impairment (SCI) who cannot access usual tertiary education.

-As a result, it is hoped that people with SCI of various levels, will feel more engaged in the world and community around them, through the use of assistive technology and Information Technology (IT).
+As a result, people with SCI of various levels will feel more engaged in the world and community around them, through the use of assistive technology and Information Technology (IT).

-People with SCI can sometimes experience a lot of pain.
-Using pain relief can often slow the brain’s ability to learn.
-With a combination of video tutorials, coaching and having continued access to them, the chance to learn can significantly improve.
+People with SCI can experience a lot of pain, using pain relief can slow the brain’s ability to learn.
+With a combination of video tutorials, coaching and having continued access to them, the ability to learn significantly improves.
 The Trust has received referrals from Kaleidoscope Auckland in the past and hopes to continue working with them in the future.

-We also provide other heavily subsidized and free support services for charities and non-profit communities as follows in New Zealand.
+We also provide other heavily subsidised and free support services for charities and non-profit communities in New Zealand.

-The Trust has supported TASC with our services since 2013, virtually free of charge.
+The Trust has supported Spinal Support NZ with our services since 2013, We charge for hosting the website all maintenance and development are free of charge.

 Vocational Rehabilitation – Kaleidoscope